acdh-oeaw/Teaching_CBS4DH/exercise/git/hands-on_1.md

   * **Netflix** account: https://github.com/Netflix
   * Some **awesome (literally) lists** of resources: https://github.com/sindresorhus/awesome
   * ... and **Visual Studio Code** itself! https://github.com/microsoft/vscode
+* GitHub is not only for code; it is especially useful for text in general, in particular Markdown:
+  * Some **awesome (literally) lists** of resources: https://github.com/sindresorhus/awesome
+  * Our own **CBS4DH** repository! https://github.com/acdh-oeaw/Teaching_CBS4DH/tree/2025S

 ## 2. Creating a repository on GitHub